ericholscher/ericholscher.com/site/consulting.rst

 Consulting
 ==========

-I have worked in the dcumentation work for over 7 years.
+I have worked in the documentation work for over 7 years.
 My primary projects are:

 -  The community site, https://readthedocs.org, which is the `largest`_ open source documentation hosting site in the world.